plone/training/docs/voltohandson/quickstart.md

 ### Plone environment

-To run your Volto site we will be using the Plone 6 docker image.
+To run our Volto site, we will be using the Plone 6 docker image.
 You can start it by running the following command:

 ```shell
 docker run -p 8080:8080 plone/plone-backend:6.0.0a1